 What To Do After a Car Accident

 There are four main phases to a car accident.
-The overall objective is to make sure everyone is safe, speak to a lawyer, speak to the police, then resolve the dispute.
+The overall objective is to make sure everyone is safe, speak to an auto accident lawyer, speak to the police, then resolve the dispute.

 In this article you will learn:

 - What you should do first after being in a car accident